ahicks92/fastnet/specification.md

 When it finds one, it must immediately deliver it.
 How this is done is implementation-defined.

+After delivering a frame, the ignore number must be updated to the sequence number of the last packet in the frame; additionally, all packets in the packet storage areaa whose sequence number is now less than the ignore number must be dropped.

 ##Messages and Message Channels

 A message channel is a frame channel with no particular limits.